richard-porter/frozen-kernel/diagnostic-vocabulary.md

 1. **Red Team Study** — Five models asked to find vulnerabilities in the Frozen Kernel; each attacked from its own behavioral profile

 **External validation — Front-Load Bias:** Leviathan, Kalman & Matias (Google Research, 2025) — *Prompt Repetition Improves Non-Reasoning LLMs* — independently confirmed the causal attention asymmetry underlying Front-Load Bias.
 Their finding that repeating prompts improves accuracy without additional output tokens is the structural inverse of the same mechanism: the model cannot fully attend to early context from late token positions.
 The failure mode was named here before the mechanism was externally validated.

+**Empirical note — Make Waste Slowly:** First observed and named during a BDD-04/06/07 cascade event in March 2026 (safety-ledgers / BDD Ledger observations).
+The sophisticated wrapper variant — flattery disguised as analytical insight — was the trigger.
+The failure was caught by the human, not the system.
+Full session observation documented in BDD Ledger.

 Full documentation: [AI Collaboration Field Guide](https://github.com/richard-porter/ai-collaboration-field-guide)